-- 1. Approximately five to ten days prior to each convened meeting, IRB staff will send packets to voting and selected ex officio IRB members for review and send PIs requests to attend, unless the requirement is waived by the IRB Manager, IRB Chair, or IRB primary reviewer.
-The initial full review applications sent to IRB members include all applicable sections of the application: - Core application with research proposal; - Informed consent/assent process and forms including waiver requests, informed consent document, and translated consent document for non-English speaking subjects; - Additional materials, including advertisements, recruitment scripts, letters of introduction, proposed data instruments, and materials/letters of support for off-site research (e.g., organizations, agencies, universities); - Sponsor's grant application; - Other committee review or final approval materials when applicable; - All other application materials. - 2.
-The member assigned as the primary reviewer is responsible for: - Comparing the detailed grant application or industry/institutional approved protocol with the IRB application; - Informing the full IRB of any discrepancies between the IRB protocol and other application materials; and - Conducting an in-depth review. - 3.
+- 1. No fewer than seven (7) calendar days before each convened meeting, IRB staff will notify voting members to review protocols in Cayuse and send packets to selected ex officio IRB persons for review.
+IRB staff will send PIs requests to attend, unless the requirement is waived by the IRB Chair or designee.
+The initial full review applications that IRB members access include all applicable sections of the application: - Core application with research proposal; - Informed consent/assent process and forms including waiver requests, informed consent document, and translated consent document for non-English speaking participants; - Additional materials, including advertisements, recruitment scripts, letters of introduction, proposed data instruments, and materials/letters of support for off-site research (e.g., organizations, agencies, universities); - Sponsor's grant application; - Other committee review or final approval materials when applicable; - Conflict of Interest (COI) disclosures from all listed investigators (The IRB Office will receive the COI disclosures and investigators will confirm they have completed them in the application); - All other application materials. - 2.
+The member assigned as the primary reviewer is responsible for: - Comparing the detailed grant application or industry/institutional approved protocol with the IRB application; - Informing the full IRB of any discrepancies between the IRB application and other submitted materials; and - Conducting an in-depth review. - 3.
 All IRB members review all information in the agenda packet in advance of the meeting (including those protocols for which the IRB member is not the primary reviewer) in enough depth to be familiar with the protocol, to be prepared to discuss the protocol at the meeting, and to be prepared to determine whether the research meets the regulatory criteria for approval. - 4.
 Ad hoc or cultural consultants may provide comments or recommendations in writing to the IRB prior to the meeting or attend the convened meeting to participate in the review.
 IRB staff maintain documentation of written comments or reports in the protocol file.
 In cases where the consultant participates in the meeting, the minutes of the meeting document the information provided by the consultant.